-I started wearing a weighted vest on my daily walks - here's how it changed my fitness for the better
+I wear a weighted vest on my daily walks - here's how it's changed my fitness for the better

-Walking is part of my daily life - I do over 10,000 steps daily chasing after my children, walking to work, or running errands.
-However, aside from holiday hikes up a hill for a good view (or pub) in my walking shoes, I rarely walk for exercise alone as I find strength training, running, and swimming so much more satisfying as a workout.
+Walking is part of my daily life.
+I get my 10,000 steps in just by chasing after my children and doing chores.
+However, aside from holiday hikes towards a good view (and a pub) in my walking shoes, I rarely walk for exercise.
+I find strength training, running, and swimming much more satisfying.

-In getting older though, I’ve realised my mental health would benefit from some restorative walks and time away from my desk during the day.
-I live in an area with a lot of green space and need to take greater advantage of it.
+In getting older, though, I've realised my mental health would benefit from some restorative walks and time away from my desk during the day.
+I live in an area with plenty of green space, and I need to make better use of it.

-Being limited on time, my walks would have to replace one of my workouts a few times a week so they had to be worth it and help to maintain my strength and muscle tone, just as the workouts I'd be missing would.
-I chose the weighted vest, after weighing up weighted vests vs ankle weights.
-Then I took on the challenge of walking 30 minutes a day at most with one for two weeks - here's what happened.
+I'm still limited on time, so my walks would have to replace one of my workouts.
+To do this, it would have to help maintain my strength and muscle tone, just as the workouts I'd be missing would.
+After weighing up the best weighted vests and choosing one for myself, I took on the challenge of walking 30 minutes a day with one for two weeks.
+Here's what happened.

 What is a weighted vest?

-A weighted vest looks much like a running vest and is designed to wrap around your back and chest with a clasp at the front.
-It contains weights or small sandbags, ranging from 5kg to 30kg, which add extra resistance to your movements.
+A weighted vest looks like a running vest or a cropped gilet.
+It's designed to wrap around your back and chest, with clasps at the front.
+It contains weights or small sandbags, ranging from 5kg to 30kg, which add extra resistance to every step.

-This extra resistance adds another intensity level to any walk - or any other exercise - forcing you to work harder to complete the same movement.
-For those who want to improve their fitness, lose weight, or perform better in a certain sport, it's a useful accessory.
+This extra resistance on top of your body weight adds another intensity level to any walk or other exercise, forcing you to work harder to complete the same movement.
+They are also used in a weighted vest workout.
+For those who want to improve their aerobic fitness, boost strength, lose weight, or perform better in sport, this simple accessory is well worth the investment.

 Shop weighted vests

-This was the vest I tried and I thought it was an excellent choice as a beginner.
+This was the weighted vest for walking that I tried.
+I thought it was an excellent choice as a beginner.
 The adjustable straps make for a snug fit, without rubbing, and the pocket on the back is handy to store keys and other essentials.
+However, a vest with weight bags that can be added or taken out might have been better, as then I could have started a bit lighter and built up gradually.

 Benefits of a weighted vest for walking